Hilary Wilson on… Bread, beer, and economics – Part 2

 There are lots of great ways to get involved with history and archaeology over the next few months, including exhibitions, lectures, and conferences exploring a wide range of subjects.
 If you would prefer to get your heritage fix from the comfort of your sofa, though, there is a variety of resources on offer online, too, from virtual site tours and digital offerings by museums to podcasts, TV shows, and more.
 Kathryn Krakowka has put together a selection of some of the options available.

-A new exhibition at the British Museum explores Hawai‘ian history and culture, as well as the archipelago’s complex but enduring relationship with the United Kingdom.
+A new exhibition at the Royal Armouries Museum in Leeds explores the history and legacy of the Mongol Empire.
 Carly Hilts visited to learn more.

 Popular